Floydlang/floyd/docs/Systems format.md

 # preso

-This is a value that lists the contenst of a value of a specific type.
+This is a value that lists the contents of a value of a specific type.

 This is a concerete type, designed to hold a string, a list of strings, a tree of nodes etc. Like a high-level SVG but without layout information, only the data.